sahil0094/EPAI-v5-s6/README.md

 ### Test Cases

 There are test case for to check the working of each task function.
 There are some general test cases of checking documentation of the project and the python files,There are testcases to check to whether they are acutally closures or not.
+We need to create test cases ourselves and create a workflow with github actions for autograding
 ---